argrelay/argrelay/readme.md

 Auto-complete based on large (config) data sets.

 This requires data indexing for [responsive lookup][completion_perf_notes.md]<br/>
-(the client has to start and find relevant data on each Tab-request).</br>
+(the client has to start and find relevant data on each Tab-request).

 The straightforward approach to meet performance requirements taken by `argrelay` is<br/>
 to run a standby data server.